mtyski/MinimalApiExploration/README.md

 # MinimalApiExploration

-.NET 6 minimal API exploration and experiments
+.NET 6 minimal API exploration and experiments.

 ## Used technologies